dataeducator/healthy_heart/README.md

 2. __Feature Importance Insights__: Focus on `ExerciseAngina`, `ChestPainType`, `RestingBP` as they consistently appear as top model influencers across various models.

-3. __SHAP force plot Interpretation__: Leverage the SHAP for plot genrated for the random forest model.
-It provides valuable insights into how individual features impact the classification of a chosen istance.
+3. __SHAP force plot Interpretation__: Leverage the SHAP for the plot generated for the random forest model.
+It provides valuable insights into how individual features impact the classification of a chosen instance.

-4. __Consider Logistic Regression and Neural Network__: While the Random Forest Model is the most performative, Logistic Regression is known for being easier to understand and considering we will be using this in a clinical setting we should consider using models like Neural Networks that have been readily adopted in the medical community for similar tasks.
+4. __Consider Logistic Regression and Neural Network__: While the Random Forest Model is the most performative, Logistic Regression is known for being easier to understand, and considering we will be using this in a clinical setting, we should consider using models like Neural Networks that have been readily adopted in the medical community for similar tasks.

 # Future Work
 1. __Advanced Feature Engineering:__